MajorZiploc/tooling_notes/art/blender/notes.md

   adding new bones to the rig (ex: hair) (useful for secondary motion areas)
-    shift-a in edit mode of rig will create a bone -- place it in the bangs create a group for Hair in right_side_menu Data -> Bone Collections with the new bone selected - click the assign button under Bone Collections
+    shift-a in edit mode of rig will create a bone -- place it in the bangs create a group for Hair in right_side_menu Data -> Bone Collections with the new bone selected - lmb the assign button under Bone Collections
       optional:
         color the new bone: right_side_menu Bone -> Viewport Display: Bone Color rename new bone: select bone and in edit mode: F2 (hair_front) weighting to hair mesh:
-      in object mode: click hair, then shift click on new bone ctrl+p: Armature Deform -> With Empty Groups weight paint yourself make new bone a child of the proper bone in the existing rig (ex: hair_front child to head bone) edit mode of rig and click new bone right_side_menu Bone -> Relations -> Parent
+      in object mode: lmb hair, then shift-lmb on new bone ctrl+p: Armature Deform -> With Empty Groups weight paint yourself make new bone a child of the proper bone in the existing rig (ex: hair_front child to head bone) edit mode of rig and lmb new bone right_side_menu Bone -> Relations -> Parent
       DEF spine 006 (verify from the weight paint mode as to which Vertex group makes sense for your new bone)